alxolr/resume/README.md

 Key responsibilities:

 - Design of the applications and database architecture.
-- Proposing improvements for the success of the project (quality, performance).
+- Proposing improvements to enhance the project's success (quality, performance).
-- Code refactoring, bug-fixing and unit testing.
+- Code refactoring, bug-fixing, and unit testing.
 - Troubleshoot issues in the production applications.
 - Training and coaching trainees on front-end technologies.
 - Preparing internship programs on: HTML, CSS, JavaScript, Angular 1, Angular 2, Node.js, MongoDB.